23f2005532/Employee-Attrition-Prediction/README.md

 This project provides an interactive dashboard to understand and predict employee attrition risk.
-It is designed to support HR departments, managers, and organizational researchers in identifying early signs of employee disengagement and turnover.
+It is designed to support HR departments, managers, and organizational researchers in identifying early signs of employee disengagement and turnover..

 🔗 **Live App:**
 https://employee-attrition-prediction-pdg6y4uxrqus3beemdt6ms.streamlit.app/